lxing532/Dialogue-Topic-Segmenter/README.md

 * dialogues_text.txt
 * dialogues_topic.txt
 * dialogues_act.txt

 These three files will be required to work together to manage the data loading of model training.

+## 3. Coherence Scoring Model Training:
+Please modify the paths in the *model.py* file to the paths you save your data files in.
+This code will save the utterance-pair coherence scoring model, which will be further utilized in *test.py* for topic segmentation inference.

+## 4. Topic Segmentation Inference: